saranicole/TraitCraft/README.md

 8. Open a crafting interaction
 9. Open the Research view
 10. See the icon(s) of the actively researching character(s) next to their needed traits

+### Research Refresh
+For the autocrafting update (>=1.7.0) you will need to log into your alts another time, but after that in-progress research is expected to update without re-logging in onto characters.

 ### How it works